- For 24% of the UK, the average monthly wage of £1538.97 is not enough

-Selling items on eBay and Facebook marketplace is the most popular side hustle while selling beauty products through companies such as Avon was found to be the most lucrative (£249 a month)
+- Selling items on eBay and Facebook marketplace is the most popular side hustle, as a quick way of getting Cash for Clothes and other unwanted belongings.
+While selling beauty products through companies such as Avon was found to be the most lucrative (£249 a month)

 New research commissioned by OddsMonkey reveals that Brits are using side hustles to help cover the cost of living.